Health in Zambia

 The Human Rights Measurement Initiative (HRMI) finds that Zambia is achieving 76.8% of what it should be fulfilling in terms of the right to health based on its income level.
 HRMI's Human Rights Tracker shows that Zambia achieves 86.4% of what is expected in respect to children (2018), while it fulfills 75.0% of what is expected to protect the right to health amongst its adult population based on the nation's level of income.
 In terms of reproductive health, Zambia fulfills only 69.2% of what it is expected to achieve at its current level of income.

-Health Service Delivery

-Human immunodeficiency virus (HIV) prevalence in Zambia continued to decline.
-The Zambia Population HIV Impact Assessment (ZAMPHIA) survey showed a reduction of about 1.7% points from 13.3% in 2014 to 11.6% in 2016.
-The health sector has also recorded remarkable progress on antiretroviral treatment (ART) coverage.
-Zambia attained the 90:90:90 UNAIDS targets for HIV epidemic control as of September 2020 and has now focused attention on 95:95:95 target.
-The country’s national tuberculosis (TB) notification rate also declined from 321 cases per 100,000 population in 2012 to 314 cases per 100,000 population.

-In addressing the management of cervical cancer, the Ministry opened 11 clinics in general and central hospitals and completed the construction of the Regional Cancer Disease Hospital, which has been upgraded to become an oncology regional state-of-the-art center for cancers.
+National Health Strategic Plan

+The republic of Zambia is currently implementing the 2022-2026 National Health strategic Plan.